Declan Carlile: Playing career

 On March 16, 2022, the Tampa Bay Lightning signed Carlile as an undrafted free agent out of Merrimack College.
 Carlile posted 13 goals and 56 points in his career with the Warriors.

-During the season, on January 4, 2024, Carlile made his NHL debut with the Lightning against the Minnesota Wild at the Xcel Energy Center The Lightning defeated the Wild 4–1 that night.
+During the 2023-24 season, on January 4, 2024, Carlile made his NHL debut with the Lightning against the Minnesota Wild at the Xcel Energy Center.
+The Lightning defeated the Wild 4–1 that night.

+After four seasons within the Lightning organization, Carlile left as a free agent and was signed to a two-year, $3 million contract with the Pittsburgh Penguins on July 1, 2026.